 - (WI) 3330 Early Childhood Development.
 (3-0) Basic principles of physical, cognitive, language, social and emotional development.
-Prerequisite: 2.5 Texas State GPA. - 4300 The Languages of Children: Acquisition and Use.
-(3-0) This course is designed to provide preservice teachers with pertinent information regarding the development of language and cognition in pre-school and school-aged children.
+Prerequisite: 2.5 SWT GPA. - 4300 The Languages of Children: Acquisition and Use.
+(3-0) This course is designed to provide pre-service teachers with pertinent information regarding the development of language and cognition in pre-school and school-aged children.
 Information regarding language structure, the sequence of development as well as the cognitive and social aspects of language acquisition and use will be included.
-Prerequisite: 2.5 Texas State GPA. - 4310 Seminar for Teachers of Young Children.
-(3-1.5) Directed field experiences in observation, participation, problem solving, assessing and teaching in programs for young children.
+Prerequisite: 2.5 SWT GPA. - 4310 Seminar for Teachers of Young Children.
+(3-3) Directed field experiences in observation, participation, problem solving, assessing and teaching in programs for young children.
 A minimum of 1.5 hour seminar per week is required in addition to assignment (three hours weekly) in an approved preschool or kindergarten program.
-Prerequisites: ECE 4300, 4352; 2.5 Texas State GPA. - 4352 Curriculum for Preschool and Kindergarten Children.
+Prerequisites: 2.5 SWT GPA, ECE 4300, 4352. - 4352 Curriculum for Preschool and Kindergarten Children.
 (3-0) Emphasizes research, program development, and developmentally appropriate teaching strategies, materials and activities for children ages 3-6 and collaboration with families.
-Prerequisite: 2.5 Texas State GPA. - 4380 Independent Study in Early Childhood.
+Prerequisite: 2.5 SWT GPA. - 4380 Independent Study in Early Childhood.
 (3-0) In-depth study of selected topics of current need or interest in early childhood education.
 Work due on independent study basis with faculty member and only with permission of department.
-Repeatable for credit with different emphasis.
-Prerequisite: 2.5 Texas State GPA.
+Prerequisite: 2.5 SWT GPA.